Soolizo/ECE285_Style_Transfer/README.md

 Origin Style Transfer
 ===========
-This is the version based on Gatys paper Style Transfer, it has test on the UCSD DSMLP.
+This is the version based on Gatys paper Style Transfer, it has tested on the UCSD DSMLP.
 The code locates in Origin folder.

 ## Requirements